-She teaches at Columbia University's Graduate School of Journalism and has written for venues including Harper's Magazine, The New York Times Magazine, The Washington Post, The Christian Science Monitor, The New York Observer, the Associated Press, The Oregonian and The International Herald Tribune.
+She teaches at Columbia University's Graduate School of Journalism and has written for venues including Harper's Magazine, The New York Times Magazine, The Washington Post, The Christian Science Monitor, The New York Observer, the Associated Press, O: The Oprah Magazine, The Oregonian and The International Herald Tribune.

 She is the author of BURNING BOOK (Simon & Schuster), an account of the annual Burning Man festival in Nevada's Black Rock Desert that pairs narrative non-fiction with photography and ephemera.
 A Los Angeles Times review of that project called her writing "quietly poetic."
 Her work has also been anthologized in PLAYA DUST and O'S LITTLE BOOK OF HAPPINESS.